open-resources/physics_bank/content/public/019.Magnetism/Magnetic Force/Wire and loop/Wire and loop.md

   pl-customizations:
     blank: true
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Wire and loop
       part2:
         ans1:
           value: to the left
         ans2:
           value: to the right
         ans3:
           value: towards to the top of the screen
         ans4:
           value: towards to the bottom of the screen
 ---
 # {{ params.vars.title }}
 The inifinite, straight wire shown in the figure carries a current $I_1$.